awsdocs/amazon-glacier-developer-guide/doc_source/configuring-notifications-sdk-dotnet.md

 1. Create an instance of the `AmazonGlacierClient` class \(the client\)\.

-   You need to specify an AWS region where the vault resides\.
-All operations you perform using this client apply to that region\.
+   You need to specify an AWS Region where the vault resides\.
+All operations you perform using this client apply to that AWS Region\.

 1. Provide notification configuration information by creating an instance of the `SetVaultNotificationsRequest` class\.